apache/doris/README.md

 After successfully building, it will install binary files in the directory `output/`.

-## 5. Licence Notice
+## 5. License Notice

-License of some of third-party dependencies are not compatible with Apache 2.0 License.
+Some of the third-party dependencies' license are not compatible with Apache 2.0 License.
 So you may have to disable some features of Doris to be complied with Apache 2.0 License.
 Details can be found in `thirdparty/LICENSE.txt`

 ## 6. Reporting Issues